I am David Eriksson. I am from Sweden. I am on a mission.

 My mission is to improve myself, to become the best ME I can.
-The tools I utilize to accomplish this is irrelevant; I will use whatever works.
+I am pursuing 'Self-Reliance'.

 A major piece in this pursuit is 'movement'.
 Movement is an extremely broad term, and that's why I like it.
 It allows me to practice whatever I want to without limiting me to one thing.
 I don't have to label myself as "a climber", "a yogi" or "a crossfitter", for example.
 I am simply myself, exploring & learning wherever the road takes me.

 For me, this mindset opens up way more 'opportunity for growth'.

 I might climb for a day, practice handstands the next, do an intense Crossfit WOD, practice Yoga while on a 3-day fast, learn how to dance, take an acrobatics course or get irrationally obsessed about balancing a stick on my middle finger..

 Whatever discipline I partake in on a given day, one thing always strikes me; people are pretty damn awesome.
 I connect with new people & get an insight in their world.
 I learn new things, I gain a broader understanding of myself, and the world.

 This is what truly inspires me.
 However..
 I can't help but be slightly disappointed by one thing; why are these people not connecting with each other?
 Why are they sitting at different tables, isolating themselves..?